 Finally, in terms of lease escalations, make sure you know what tenants have lease escalations, how much they are, and make sure you give adequate written notice to the tenant of the increase.
 Tools like STRATAFOLIO can help you with this.

 Record-Keeping Goes Beyond an Accounting System

 As you can tell, there is a lot to goes into keeping good records.
 It starts with the use of a good accounting system and process.
 But, it goes beyond that.
-You also need the ability to track and stay on track of your debt and loan renewals, leases and lease renewals.
-If you can manage your project well you will keep your investors coming back for more.
+It would help if you also had the ability to track and stay on track of your debt and loan renewals, leases, and lease renewals.
+If you can manage your project well, you will keep your investors coming back for more.
 Let us help you be successful.